safesoftware/FMETraining/ServerAdmin3Migration/Exercise1_Migration.md

 In this training course, if you have completed all exercises up until this point, we have modified *server.xml*, *web.xml*, *context.xml*, *cacerts*, and created a *tomcat.keystore* file in the Configuring FME Server for HTTPS exercise.

-So if we were trying to migrate our current FME Server configurations, these are the files that we would want to have copies of for reference later on when restoring FME Server configurations.
+If we were trying to migrate our current FME Server configurations, these are the files that we would want to have copies of for reference later on when restoring FME Server configurations.

 Save these files with your backup configuration file to easily find during a restore.

-<br>**4) Backup Log Files**
+<br>**4) Backup Log Files (Optional)**
 <br>Like configuration files, FME Server Log Files are not automatically backed up.

 FME Server log files can be found on the *Resources* page of the web interface in the *Logs* folder.